|WHAT’S OUR MISSION?

 The Adult Services Committee has established three task forces to advocate for housing, employment, and day hab and community-based day services and supports.

 The AFAM Housing Task Force will advocate to increase available and affordable housing and housing models for people with autism in Massachusetts.
 Thousands of individuals in this state with developmental disabilities are in desperate need of affordable supported housing.
 State-funded housing is relatively rare and very expensive.
 We need approaches that will allow individuals and their families to leverage their own resources, with government supports, to make it possible to create and staff housing at a lower cost to the state.

 The goals of the AFAM Housing Task Force are to obtain:

 “By-right” zoning for accessory apartments for family members with disabilities;

 Low-cost loans to families to pay for the accessory apartments attached to their family home;

 A broad menu of clearly identified settings in which DDS funds can be used; and

 Increased funding for the state’s Alternative Housing Voucher Program.

-Task Force Chair Karen Mariscal continued such advocacy for “by-right” zoning for accessory apartments for family members with disabilities in a recent interview with her hometown newspaper, The Wellesley Townsman
+Task Force Chair Karen Mariscal continued such advocacy for “by-right” zoning for accessory apartments for family members with disabilities in an interview with her hometown newspaper, The Wellesley Townsman

 The members of AFAM Housing Task Force are: